steph2424/PokecordCatcher/README.md

 # PokecordCatcher

 ### Update!
 Working as of 12/05/2018, Images are md5 hashed and referenced to our json.
-Selfbot to catch pokemon when they spawn for the Pokecord discord bot
+Selfbot to catch pokemon when they spawn for the Pokecord discord bot.
+For a more selfbot like bot with more developed utilities and automation visit [Pokeball-Selfbot][https://github.com/Hyperclaw79/PokeBall-SelfBot], it is based on PokecordCatcher and will always be up to date with core changes here!

 ## Getting Started